 This aspect should consist of more sentences arranged into paragraphs.
 Every relevant point must be arranged in single paragraph with detailed explanation.
 A topic sentence (conveying the main idea of the paragraph) may be written in the introductory part, middle or concluding part of each paragraph.

 iii.
 Conclusion

-The conclusion expresses the summary, re-statement or emphasizes basic information or ideas in a piece of writing.
-Conclusion can also include recommendations and suggestions for future research or direction of a discourse.
+Expresses the summary, re-statement or emphasis of basic information or ideas in a piece of writing.
+Conclusion can also include recommendations and suggestion for future research or direction of a discourse.